lulav/LRS_Documentation/blog/2023-09-18-soft_landing/index.md

 then login:
 ```
 citros login
 ```

-enter your email and pasword ,you supose to see:
+enter your email and password, you suppose to see:

 ![Alt text](img/image-5.png)